GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/vehicles/steering/ArchmageNydia/info.md

 - Arch

 Edit - Eek, forgot a big issue.
-Remember to ALWAYS have your contraption facing north-south, otherwise the ballsockets will glitch out!
+Remember to **ALWAYS** have your contraption facing **north-south**, otherwise the ballsockets will glitch out!
 You can find the north-south direction by spraying your spray on the ground.
 The side of the spray facing upwards will be the north-south direction.